atk4/data/docs/sql.rst

 .. php:method:: expr

-    This method is also injected into the model, tat is associated with Persistence_SQL so the most conveient way to use this method is by calling `$model->expr('foo')`.
+    This method is also injected into the model, that is associated with Persistence_SQL so the most convenient way to use this method is by calling `$model->expr('foo')`.

 This method is quite similar to \atk4\dsql\Query::expr() method explained here: http://dsql.readthedocs.io/en/stable/expressions.html